carolekoziol/recipes/docs/basics/sourdough_starter.md

 - Flavour and texture are affected by ingredients, fermentation time, and temperature.
 - Food ferments faster in warm weather, slower in cool weather.
 For faster fermentation times pit it in a warmer area.
 Better flavour often results from longer fermentation time at a cooler temperature.
 - Make sure your jar, utensils, etc. are clean but you do not have to sterilize like canning.
 - Avoid metal and plastic.
-ONLY USE TALL GLASS or CERAMIC CONTAINERS like a mason wide-mouth jar for actual fermentation period.
+ONLY USE TALL GLASS or CERAMIC CONTAINERS like a mason wide mouth jar for actual fermentation period.
 - Put the starter where you are able to monitor them and wont forget about them.

 ### Feeding